 A few years later, when the boy was about ten years of age, Shiva returned with his ganas.
-Parvathi was having a bath, and she had told the little boy, “Make sure nobody comes this way.”
+Parvati was having a bath, and she had told the little boy, “Make sure no one comes this way.”
 The boy had never seen Shiva, so when he came, the boy stopped him.
-Shiva was in one of those moods – not willing to be stopped – so he just took his sword out, took the boy’s head off and came to Parvathi.
+Shiva was in one of those moods – not willing to be stopped – so he just took his sword out, took the boy’s head off and came to Parvati.

-Parvathi, when she saw the bloody sword in his hand, knew what happened.
+When Parvati saw the bloody sword in his hand, she knew what happened.
 She saw the boy lying there headless and flew into a rage.
-Shiva tried to convince her, “It’s okay.
+Shiva tried to convince her, “It is okay.
 He is not really your son.
 After all, you made him up and I closed him.
 So what is the problem?”
 But she was in no mood to listen.

-So to settle the issue, Shiva took the head of one of the ganas and put it on the boy.
+To settle the issue, Shiva took the head of one of the ganas and put it on the boy.
 Ganesh Chaturthi is the day this head transplant happened.
-Because he took the head off the leader of the ganas and put it on this boy, he said, “From now, you are a Ganapathi.
+Because he took the head off the leader of the ganas and put it on this boy, he said, “From now, you are a Ganapati.
 You are the head of ganas.”
 Somewhere down the line, calendar artists could not understand what this other creature was, and drew an elephant face.
 The lore talks about how the ganas had limbs without bones.
 In this culture, a limb without bones meant an elephant trunk, so artists made it into an elephant head.
 You are not going to find an elephant on the banks of Manasarovar because the terrain is not right.
 There is not enough vegetation for an elephant.
-So Shiva could not have gone about chopping elephants.
-So, he is many things – Ganesha, Ganapathi, Vinayaka – but not Gajapathi.
+Shiva could not have gone about chopping elephants.
+So, he is many things – Ganesha, Ganapati, Vinayaka – but not Gajapati.

 The ganas were the companions of Shiva.
 We do not know where they came from, but generally the lore describes them as beings who do not belong to this planet.
 The texture of that life is very different from how we know life here.